Main Campus - Oakland, CA

 - A fully-equipped kitchen for catered luncheons and banquets

-- The 250-seat Fontaine Auditorium, with audiovisual capability from television to multimedia presentations;
+- The 250-seat Fontaine Auditorium, with audiovisual capability from television to multimedia presentations

-John A. Graziano Memorial Library
+John A. Graziano Memorial Library (inside the Health Education Center)

 The John A. Graziano Memorial Library contains one of the largest collections of health sciences materials among private holdings in the East Bay.
 Located in the Health Education Center, the library extends borrowing privileges to students, faculty and staff of Samuel Merritt University and the employees and medical staff of the Oakland campus of Alta Bates Summit Medical Center.
 Weekday and weekend hours are ample to accommodate the needs of a diverse undergraduate and graduate population.
 The collection includes a variety of journals, indexes, electronic full text books and journals, and health sciences texts.
 Library staff provide information, assistance, and guidance in the use of materials for research projects and class assignments.
 Remote access to library licensed databases is available by proxy server.
 Students may make arrangements through Inter-Library Loan and Document Delivery Services to borrow books and copies of articles not held by the library from other local, regional, and national collections.